-Reflecting sustainability criteria, especially climate change, in financial markets is increasingly gaining attention as opportunities and risks arising in this context are changing business practices.
-The programme will prepare participants to understand major drivers and constraints of transforming the financial system to a more sustainable one.
-Furthermore, it will familiarise participants with the business, regulatory and technical perspective of sustainable finance and will acquaint them to take an active part in the discussion around the topic.
+Sustainable Finance can help steer the global economy towards sustainability and accelerate the necessary change.
+The financial sector has an important role in deciding where capital flows and by implication where it does not flow to.
+In this programme, you will learn about creating impact, managing sustainability risks, and benefiting from sustainable business opportunities.
+It will familiarise participants with the business, regulatory and technical perspectives of sustainable finance and will acquaint them to take an active part in the discussion around the topic.
 The programme aims to enable financial professionals to integrate Sustainable Finance related aspects into their work through new knowledge and tools for advising their clients and business partners.